Kingston University Town House: A case study

-This seminar will feature presentations by the project team including the structural engineer, AKTII and the frame contractor, PCE who will talk about the challenges and highlights from the design and construction of the building.
+This seminar recording features presentations by the architect, Grafton Architects, the structural engineer, AKTII and the frame contractor, PCE and talks about the challenges and highlights from the design and construction of the building.